clauddiu/Laravel3-Blade/README.md

 Blade
 =====

-A sharp, clean templating system.
+A sharp, clean templating system from Laravel